delphi-suite/delphi/README.md

   -s, --silent          Silence all logging.
 Mutually exclusive with --verbose, --loglevel
 ```

 You can specify primary config and secondary config, which is useful if you're training a suite of models that only differ in a few parameters.
 Additionally, you can override specific fields using the `--overrides` flag.
 If you don't want to push the model and its checkpoints to HF, you need to explicitly set `out_repo=""`.
 If you don't want to log to W&B, you need to set `wandb=""`.
+Please note that by default we save the optimizer state (2x model size) with every checkpoint.

 Here is how we trained our `stories-mamba-100k` model
 ```